DAILY DISCIPLINE #189

 -Our mom puts dinner on the table.
 We believe that our mom only wants the best for us and wouldn't poison the food.
 Therefore because we have faith in our mom, we eat the food she has prepared.

-What we believe in will cause us to put our faith in -- which means that we act.
+What we believe in will cause us to put our faith in -- and what will this produce?

 When the Apostle Paul was brought before Governor Felix and his wife in Caesarea, what did he speak to them about?